JamieShifter/currency-converter-react/README.md

 # Welcome to Currency Converter 1.3!

 This little website lets you convert between various currencies.
-For now I limited the number of available currencies to **8** and guess what - Bitcoin is one of them!

 There's also a little clock feature at the top-right corner, to reflect what time it is;)